Darlaa's Story

 baseball bat in the leg.
 My eel-like monster also carried his sword, occasionally causing

 stabbing pains.
-Doctors from the area and Cleveland Clinic could not identify my problem
+Doctors from the area and Cleveland Clinic could not identify my problem and

-program at Fitch High School.
+Fitch High School.

 The summer emerged after the toughest year of my life.
 I tried to move on, but it was